 Vacuum Carpet and Mattress Area Use a vacuum cleaner to suck up the larvae and their eggs.
 This will kill them and prevent them from hatching in the future.

 Wash your carpets with white vinegar to get rid of carpet beetle eggs.
 You can use a mixture of white vinegar and water to clean the affected area.
-Allow it to sit for several minutes before wiping away with a soft cloth or paper towel.
+Allow it to sit for several minutes before wiping it away with a soft cloth or paper towel.

 Spray Carpet with Insecticide

 Spray Carpets with Insecticide that contains pyrethrin to get rid of carpet beetle eggs.
-Allow it to sit for several minutes before wiping away with a soft cloth or paper towel.
+Allow it to sit for several minutes before wiping it away with a soft cloth or paper towel.

 Diatomaceous Earth Dust